 I have reviewed all documentary evidence and accept that the tenants have been served with notice to end tenancy as declared by the landlord.
-The notice is deemed to have been received by the tenant(s) on August 11, 2011.
+The notice is deemed to have been received by the tenant(s) on August 5, 2012 and the effective date of the notice is amended to August 15, 2012 pursuant to section 53 of the Act.
 I accept the evidence before me that the tenants have failed to pay the rent owed in full with in the 5 days granted under section 46 (4) of the Act.